guettli/html_form_to_dict/README.md

 keys, which are not in the dictionary yet.
 This way you get an error if your test sets the value for an input which (maybe due to refactoring) does not exist.

+Above example uses Django, but the library is a pure Python library which does not depend on any particular web-framework.

+This library was build for testing, but you can use it for all tasks where you want to parse and submit html forms.

+This library does not evaluate JavaScript.
+If you need JS support, please use Playwright (or a similar tool).

 # Install

 ```shell